-Christianity is the second oldest Abrahamic religions after Judaism and history go back to the Prophet Adam (PBUH) who was the first human being and the first Prophet of the Humanity.
-Since then many prophets came; including Prophet Abraham, Moses, Jesus, and Muhammad (Peace be up on them all) and delivered the monotheist to world humanity.
-Jewish, Christians and Muslims are the people of Abrahamic faith whom all agree and believes in the Prophet Abraham (PBUH) who established the foundation of Abrahamic faith.
+Christianity is the second oldest Abrahamic religion after Judaism, and history goes back to the Prophet Adam (PBUH), the first human being and the first Prophet of Humanity.
+Since then, many prophets came, including Prophet Abraham, Moses, Jesus, and Muhammad (Peace be upon them all), and delivered the monotheist to world humanity.
+Jewish, Christians, and Muslims are the people of the Abrahamic faith who all agree and believe in the Prophet Abraham (PBUH), who established the foundation of the Abrahamic faith.

-People of communities and his own family, due to his rejections and reasoning on idol worships.
-The entire life of Prophet Abraham (PBUH) has packed with struggles and trials.
-God almighty tested him many times, and one of the most famous events took place that Prophet Abraham (PBUH) was ordered to sacrifice his dear son.
-Prophet Abraham's sacrifice has been one of the holiest events in the history and became the part of Jewish and Muslims traditions in the Pilgrimage.
-Jewish visit Jerusalem to fulfill the spiritual and religious obligations, while Muslims go Mecca to accomplish one of the Pillars of Islam.
-Briefly, Prophet Abraham raised in the family and village where most people including his father were idol worshippers.
+People of communities and his own family, due to his rejection and reasoning on idol worship.
+The entire life of Prophet Abraham (PBUH) has been packed with struggles and trials.
+God almighty tested him many times, and one of the most famous events occurred when Prophet Abraham (PBUH) was ordered to sacrifice his dear son.
+Prophet Abraham's sacrifice has been one of the holiest events in history and became part of Jewish and Muslim traditions in the Pilgrimage.
+Jewish visit Jerusalem to fulfill their spiritual and religious obligations, while Muslims go to Mecca to accomplish one of the Pillars of Islam.
+Briefly, Prophet Abraham was raised in a family and village where most people, including his father, were idol worshippers.
 Prophet Abraham (PBUH) was thrown into the fire by the people of the village and his family.

-Christians think of holiness as primarily a term referring to God rather than to places and objects.
+Christians think of holiness as primarily a term referring to God rather than places and objects.
 Though Eretz Israel, "the holy land," and Jerusalem, "the holy city," attract reverence and devotion from Christian pilgrims, there is no emphasis in the New Testament on sacred territory.
-The idea that Eretz Israel is a plot of land set-aside by the God of Israel for His exclusive purposes is a tenet of orthodox Jewish belief derived from the Old Testament.
-Christians do not deny this value system, but neither do they tend to affirm it as part of their heritage and calling.
+The idea that Eretz Israel is a plot of land set aside by the God of Israel for His exclusive purposes is a tenet of orthodox Jewish belief derived from the Old Testament.
+Christians do not deny this value system or tend to affirm it as part of their heritage and calling.

 How Christian performs Pilgrimage?; Christian pilgrimage does not have any specific rituals to follow, rather includes visiting places which are historically significant in the Jewish and Biblical text perspective.
 Christians visit places in connection to the life history of Jesus (PBUH) including their birth, miracles he performed, teachings he delivered, worships and prayer he performed.
 Christian believe in the old testament which is the text Jewish follow, and that's the reason, Christian follow some of the religious traditions from Jewish.